 With the exception of EOR, patient volumes in our PDS segment have been negatively impacted by COVID-19.
 While we observed declining PDN, PDN Therapy, and ABA Therapy patient volumes during the first and second fiscal quarters of 2020 with a low point in mid-April 2020, shortly thereafter these volumes stabilized at approximately 11% below our pre-COVID-19 PDS hours run rate.
-Since that time, our PDN and PDN Therapy volumes began recovering.
-As a result of COVID-19, during the second fiscal quarter of 2020, we made the decision to exit our pediatric ABA Therapy services and completed the exit of this business in the third fiscal quarter of 2020.
-Annual ABA Therapy revenues, which have subsequently been exited, approximated \$6.9 million, \$16.4 million, and \$21.2 million, respectively, for the years ended January 2, 2021, December 28, 2019 and December 29, 2018.
-In connection with these activities, we evaluated our ABA Therapy reporting unit for goodwill impairment and recorded an impairment charge of \$75.7 million during our second fiscal quarter of 2020.
-While our new HHH businesses were negatively impacted by COVID-19, as of the respective dates on which we acquired Five Points and Recover in our fourth fiscal quarter of 2020, those businesses had already recovered from lost volumes associated with COVID-19.
+Since that time, our PDN and PDN Therapy volumes began recovering and, as of January 2, 2021, our PDS hours were approximately % below our pre-COVID-19 run rate.
+As a result of COVID-19, during the second fiscal quarter of 2020, we made the decision to exit our pediatric ABA Therapy services, which we expect to complete by the end of 2020.
+Annual ABA Therapy revenues, which have subsequently been exited, approximated \$ million and \$16.4 million, respectively, for the years ended January 2, 2021 and December 28, 2019.
+In connection with these activities, we evaluated our Therapy reporting unit for goodwill impairment and recorded an impairment charge of \$75.7 million during our second fiscal quarter of 2020.
 Our MS segment has not been negatively impacted by COVID-19.

-While we believe our PDS patient volumes will recover in 2021, the following factors could potentially alter this outlook and negatively impact our recovery from the pandemic: vaccine distribution, the continued increase or decrease in the number of COVID-19 cases nationwide, any future or prolonged shelter-in-place orders, the return of our patients' families confidence to allow our caregivers into their homes, our ability to attract and retain qualified caregivers as a result of COVID-19 concerns, cost normalization around PPE, and our ability to readily access referrals from children's hospitals.
+While we believe our PDS patient volumes will recover by 2021, the following factors could potentially alter this outlook and negatively impact our recovery from the pandemic: the continued increase or decrease in the number of COVID-19 cases nationwide, any future or prolonged shelter-in-place orders, the return of our patients' families confidence to allow our caregivers into their homes, our ability to attract and retain qualified caregivers as a result of COVID-19 concerns, cost normalization around PPE, and our ability to readily access referrals from children's hospitals.
 Potential negative impacts of COVID-19 on our results include lower revenue, higher salary and wage expenses due to increased market rate expectations of caregivers, and increased PPE supply costs.
 The impacts to revenue may consist of the following: lower volumes due to interruption of the operations of our referral sources and patient unwillingness to accept services in their homes; prolonged school closures; and lower reimbursement rates due to any negative impacts to state Medicaid budgets as a result of the pandemic.